2023

 Types of rental bikes

-• 21-speed women's / men's bicycle derailleur gears with freewheel
+• 21-gear unisex bike, derailleur gears with freewheel

 Pannier, handlebar bag, bike lock, repair kit